dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 ## Eslint check

-Firstly, please install the plug-in `eslint-plugin-vue`.
-Then you have 2 ways to check syntax, Click [tools - Valicate documents], or save the vue document as it will be verified automatically when saving.
+Firstly, please install the plugin `eslint-plugin-vue`.
+Then there are 2 ways to check syntax, click [tools - Valicate documents], or save the vue document as it will be verified automatically when saving.

-HbuilderX provides shortcut settings and whether to automatically trigger when saving.
+HbuilderX provides shortcuts settings and whether to automatically trigger when saving.
 Location is【Perferences - plugins - eslint-plugin-vue】.

 <img src="/static/snapshots/vue/check.gif" style="zoom: 60%;border: 1px solid #eee;" />